Euclideon/vaultclient/docs/UserGuide.md

 3. Unpack the entire contents of the tar.gz
 4. Run `vaultClient`

-#### iOS / Android
+### iOS / Android
-- The iOS and Android builds are not currently publicly available.
+The iOS and Android builds are not currently publicly available.

-### Logging In
+## Logging In
-After running the application you should see a login screen as below.
+After running the application you should see the Login screen below.

 ![Login Screen](images/loginscreen.png)

-- `ServerURL` will be provided by your vault server provider*
+`ServerURL` will be provided by your vault server provider.

-- `Username` is the username you were given (or entered while registering).
-If you weren't provided with a username you may be able to register for one by visiting the server URL in your browser*
+`Username` is the username you were given (or entered while registering).
+If you weren't provided with a username you may be able to register for one by visiting the server URL in your browser.

-- `Password` is your account password
+`Password` is your account password.

+If `Remember` is ticked, the client will store the value entered so you don't have to enter it every time.

-There are additional settings in the "Advanced Connection Settings" dropdown.
+There are also additional settings in the "Advanced Connection Settings" dropdown:

 - `Proxy Address` is the address for your internet proxy (this is provided by your system administrator).
 It can additionally include the port number and protocol.
 Examples include: `192.168.0.1`, `169.123.123.1:80` or `https://10.4.0.1:8081`.
 Leaving this blank will attempt auto-detection.
   - Many companies & organizations have authenticated proxies.
 Entering a proxy here is not enough to ensure that the proxy will work in all situations.
 This box does support authentication using _protocol_://_username_:_password_@_proxyaddress_:_port_ e.g. `https://developer:secretPassword123@10.4.0.255:8081` or `user:p455w0rd@proxy.local`. __PLEASE NOTE THAT THIS SETTING IS STORED IN PLAIN TEXT!
 AFTER CONFIRMING YOU HAVE AN AUTHENTICATED PROXY- DELETE YOUR INFORMATION FROM THIS BOX!__ A future release will provide a secure way to store proxy information.